Supporting Aboriginal residents

-Assessment for the therapeutic residential programs happens at our Perth, Mandurah or Bunbury offices.
-The assessment is tailored to meet individual needs and to ensure maximum benefit from participating in the therapeutic community program.
+Assessment for the therapeutic residential program is available at our Perth or Bunbury offices.
+The assessment is tailored to meet individual needs to ensure maximum benefit from participating in the therapeutic community program.
 For this reason, the assessment process is slightly different for each individual and may vary in time to complete.

-If you live in the metropolitan area and you think you may be interested in residential rehab, please attend an information session at either our Perth or Mandurah office.
+If you live in the metropolitan area and think you may be interested in residential rehab, please first attend an information session.
 No appointment is necessary, just come along.
 Feel free to bring a support person with you.

 Rural and regional applications can be conducted by telephone or video conferencing.

 Palmerston invites all interested persons living outside of the Perth metro area to watch the slideshow below and read the Frequently Asked Questions, then contact us to discuss and/or book an Intake Assessment.

 For all matters regarding residential rehabilitation, please contact our Perth or Bunbury office.

 Following their program completion at our residential services, we offer residents access to three transitional houses located in the southern metropolitan suburbs of Wellard, Leda and Palmyra.
 These beautifully furnished homes offer residents who are at risk of homelessness a safe, short term independent living option, with support from Farm TC staff.
 Clients are assisted with independent living skills, integration back into the community and support to identify suitable long-term housing.